upnt/dotfiles/README.md

 ### Windows PowerShell

-The setup is lightweight and fast because it is designed to be developed in WSL.
+The setup is lightweight and fast because it is designed that you develop in WSL.

 - [x] Graphical, fast terminal
 - [x] Git and GitHub cli support